MicrosoftDocs/memdocs/memdocs/intune/configuration/custom-settings-macos.md

 When you configure the profile, enter the following settings:

 - **Configuration profile name**: Enter a name for the policy.
-This name is shown on the device, and in the Intune status.
+This name is shown on the device, and in the Intune status in the Intune admin center.
 - **Deployment channel**: Select the channel you want to use to deploy your configuration profile.
-If you send the profile down the wrong channel, deployment could fail.
+If you send the profile to the wrong channel, deployment could fail.
 After you select a channel and save the profile, the channel can't be changed.
 To select a different channel, create a new profile.

-  User-targeted payloads won't apply to devices enrolled without user affinity.
-For more information on whether a payload can be used for a device configuration profile or a user configuration profile, see [Profile-Specific Payload Keys](https://developer.apple.com/documentation/devicemanagement/profile-specific_payload_keys) on the Apple Developer website.
+  User-targeted payloads don't apply to devices enrolled without user affinity.
+For more information on whether a payload can be used for a device configuration profile or a user configuration profile, go to [Profile-Specific Payload Keys](https://developer.apple.com/documentation/devicemanagement/profile-specific_payload_keys) (opens Apple's developer website).

 - **Configuration profile file**: Browse to the `.xml` or `.mobileconfig` file you created.
 The max file size is `1000000` bytes (just under 1 MB).
 The imported file is shown.
 You can also **Remove** a file after it's been added.